Does hot QCD have a conformal manifold in the chiral limit?: Extrapolating from D to D

-Note that a vertex operator has the natural engineering dimension $0$, even in $(2+\epsilon)$D. Namely, our $\gamma_{\phi}$ is the analogy to $\frac{1}{2}\zeta$ in the $O(N)$ nonlinear sigma model of Ref.~\cite[Section~4.1.3]{Henriksson:2022rnm} (see especially their Footnote~35).
-As a result, the scaling dimension of $\phi_{ij}$ at the UV fixed point is given by
+This $\gamma_{\phi}$ is the anomalous dimension with respect to the engineering dimension $0$.
+Therefore, this $\gamma_{\phi}$ is equivalent to $\frac{1}{2}\zeta$ used in Ref.~\cite[Section~4.1.3]{Henriksson:2022rnm} (see especially their Footnote~35) for the $O(N)$ nonlinear sigma model.
+Hence the scaling dimension of $\phi$ at the UV fixed point is given by

-The fact that the $N_f$-dependence factorizes at this order in perturbation theory is likely to be an accident, and should not hold generically.